hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 - **p_val\_adj:** Adjusted p-value, based on bonferroni correction using all genes in the dataset, used to determine significance

 **Note, since each cell is being treated as a replicate this will result in inflated p-values!** For example, a gene may have an incredibly low p-value < 1e-50 but that doesn't translate as a highly reliable marker gene.
 When looking at the output, **we suggest looking for markers with large differences in expression between `pct.1` and `pct.2` and larger fold changes**.
 For instance if `pct.1` = 0.90 and `pct.2` = 0.80, it may not be as exciting of a marker.
 However, if `pct.2` = 0.1 instead, the bigger difference would be more convincing.
 Also, of interest is if the majority of cells expressing the marker is in my cluster of interest.
 If `pct.1` is low, such as 0.3, it may not be as interesting.
+Both of these are also possible parameters to include when running the function, as described above.

 ## Identification of conserved markers in all conditions

-Since we have samples representing different conditions in our dataset, our best option is to find conserved markers.
-Identifying conserved markers allows for **identifying only those genes the are significantly differentially expressed relative to the other clusters for all conditions**.
-This function separates out cells by condition, and then performs differential gene expression testing for a single specified cluster against all other clusters (or a second cluster, if specified).
+Since we have samples representing different conditions in our dataset, **our best option is to find conserved markers**.
+This function separates out cells by sample group/condition, and then performs differential gene expression testing for a single specified cluster against all other clusters (or a second cluster, if specified).
 Gene-level p-values are computed for each condition and then combined across groups using meta-analysis methods from the MetaDE R package.

-Before we start our marker identification will explicitly set our default assay.
-Because of the nature of how `FindConservedMarkers()` works (i.e finding DE within each group and then looking for conservation), we need to use the **original counts and not the integrated data**.
+Before we start our marker identification will explicitly set our default assay, we will want to use the **original counts and not the integrated data**.

 ```r
 DefaultAssay(combined) <- "RNA"
 ```

-> **NOTE:*** Although the default setting for this function is to fetch data from the "RNA" slot, we encourage you to run this line of code to be transparent and absolutely sure that the current active was not set somewhere upstream in your analysis.
+> **NOTE:*** Although the default setting for this function is to fetch data from the "RNA" slot, we encourage you to run this line of code above to be absolutely sure in case the active slot was changed somewhere upstream in your analysis.

 The function `FindConservedMarkers()`, has the following structure: